kovidgoyal/kitty/docs/basic.rst

 |kitty| is capable of running multiple programs organized into tabs and windows.
 The top level of organization is the :term:`OS window <os_window>`.
-Each OS window consists of one or :term:`tabs <tab>`.
+Each OS window consists of one or more :term:`tabs <tab>`.
 Each tab consists of one or more :term:`kitty windows <window>`.
 The kitty windows can be arranged in multiple different :term:`layouts <layout>`, like windows are organized in a tiling window manager.
 The keyboard controls (which are :ref:`all customizable